 The keyboard needs two USB 2.0 (or 3.0) ports close to each other and if you want to use the audio pass through a 3.5mm headphone and microphone socket.
 The drivers and R.A.D. software are available for Windows from XP to Windows 10 but are not available on the Mac.
 Third party drivers are available for Linux.

 We based our Ergohacks Verdict on 12 months of tinkering, testing and using the Roccat Ryos MK Pro Mechanical UK Layout Gaming Keyboard with Per Key Illumination – MX Black kindly provided by Roccat.
-Read more about Ergohacks’ eco and access icons used in reviews.
+It is still in daily use.
 This article was first published on 3 September 2016 and last updated on 12 September 2017.